plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

 \end{aligned}
 ```

-This snippet shows how to construct the optimal control problem in `Plasmo.jl` as described in [Modeling](@ref).
+This snippet shows how to construct the optimal control problem in `Plasmo.jl`.
 We create an optigraph, add optinodes which represent states and controls at each time period, we set
 objective functions for each optinode, and we use linking constraints to describe the dynamics.

 ```julia